-Seahawks get another ‘bumpy’ road win, but they’ll have to play better to beat Packers
+Can the Seahawks keep winning ugly?
+Can they beat the Packers?
+They’ll have to play better than this.

 The defense had a season-high seven sacks, and a revitalized Clowney coupled with the return of safety Quandre Diggs bodes well.
 But slowing Packers quarterback Aaron Rodgers will be a big step up from McCown.

-Rodgers and Wilson are the only quarterbacks left in the playoffs with a Super Bowl win.
+Rodgers and Wilson are the only quarterbacks left in the playoffs with a Super Bowl victory.
 And as long as the Seahawks have Wilson in charge, they have hope of winning ugly, pretty or somewhere in between.

 Offensive lineman D.J.
 Fluker summed it up well after the game, in which Wilson was sacked just once despite a revamped line.